 |No. 453 in nearly the same spot as the photo above, except that it’s pushing backwards up the valley.
 Note it’s on the near track.|

 Given the history of Amtrak’s painting practices, we can no doubt expect new paint schemes to appear as time goes on, if budgets allow.
-The locomotive fleet, however, is likely to remain stable for some years.
+The locomotive fleet is scheduled to undergo a major changeover to the ALC-42 Charger units scheduled for delivery later in 2021, but we shall see; they’ve been quite delayed already.
+A new livery is planned for them, visible at the end of this video.
 You can be sure we’ll be watching for whatever might transpire.

 For more information on the Genesis series, visit 4rr.com — a very informative and comprehensive website dealing with this series of locomotive.